plus-and-other-arithmetic-operations/R34-MFD/README.md

 - [ ] Implement return button
 - [ ] Port to ks r34 cars
 - [x] Implement Red Zone Menu
+- [ ] Implement menu switchover when treshold is exceeded

 # Gauges
 Stuff that needs to be fixed to finalize the gauge implementation